 Next on my spiritual hit parade was Jiddu Krishnamurti – I encountered some of his books in my mid-teens and was instantly hooked.
 Something about his writings deeply resonated.
 I read practically everything I could get hold of of his and it was when reading one of his books that I had my first conscious spiritual awakening aged 18.
 Everything was seen to be one, the sense of personal self fell away and I had a deep sense that what I truly was was not the limited being that I commonly took myself to be.
 This experience was short-lived and further fuelled my seeking.
 I wanted to try to re-experience it again.
 I think because this experience happened in the context of reading a book, I subsequently developed a voracious appetite for reading spiritual texts.
 I read books on everything such as on Buddhism, Zen, Taoism, Mystic Christianity, Vedanta, Dzogchen, and the core texts of each, as well as many self-help and new-age type books.
 I never had a strong yoga or meditation practice but continued to meditate and practice yoga on and off.

-As well as my spiritual search for truth, I also had a keen interest in science and mathematics and my studies took me along this route in school, eventually leading me to study medicine and become a doctor.
+As well as my spiritual search for truth, I also had a keen interest in science and mathematics and my studies took me along this route in school.
 I later got married and now have two amazing and lovely children.
 Alongside my studies, career and home life, the spiritual seeking continued for 15-20 years.

 One other notable teacher on my journey who I want to mention is Ramana Maharshi whose teachings I fell in love with and for whom a sense of love and devotion developed quite by itself – the idea of devotion towards a guru was not something that sat well with me so this sense of devotion rising up within me took me very much by surprise.
 I consider Sri Ramana to be my guru and my love for Him and His Teachings often pervades the way I express myself.